-A student or third party who believes s/he has been subject to conduct by any student, employee or third party that constitutes a violation of this policy is encouraged to immediately report the incident to the building principal.
-Any person with knowledge of conduct that may violate this policy, is encouraged to immediately report the matter to the building principal.
+An employee or third party who believes s/he has been subject to conduct by any student, employee or third party that constitutes a violation of this policy is encouraged to immediately report the matter to the building principal or supervisor.
+Any person with knowledge of conduct which may violate this policy, is encouraged to immediately report the matter to the building principal or supervisor.